Greenphx9/Custom-EV-IV-Display-Screen/README.md

 + Shows how many steps a Egg will hatch in.
 + For Pokemon Fire Red

+Bugs
+-
++ Weird pinkish purple colour on top right of display

 ***Notas:***

 -DevkitARM required to build.